top of page

 Rehydration and electrolytes after exercise – How to get the balance right

 Just chugging lots of water to rehydrate after a workout won't replace the salt you lost and might even worsen the electrolyte imbalance in your body.
-Here's our guide to the optimal mix of sodium, carbohydrates, and protein in your post-exercise rehydration drink, based on the latest research.
+Here's our guide to the optimal mix of sodium and carbohydrates in your post-exercise rehydration drink, based on the latest research.

 Athletes drinking sports drinks and the words: Most effective way to replace fluids after exercise.